Ravenbrook/mps/procedure/review.rst

 - `.role.checker`_ can volunteer for roles based on how they feel at the time.
 Focus and enjoyment are important for good results.

-- Ensure checkers understand their checking roles.
+- Ensure checkers understand their checking roles and checking rates [ref?
+RB 2023-02-02].

 - Record who's doing what.